tinyx3k/ransomware.live/docs/profiles.md

 ## entropy

-_ Description :_
-Entropy is a ransomware first seen in 1st quarter of 2022, is being used in conjunction of Dridex infection.
+>Entropy is a ransomware first seen in 1st quarter of 2022, is being used in conjunction of Dridex infection.
 The ransomware uses a custom packer to pack itself which has been seen in some early dridex samples.

-:warning: _has a captcha_

 _`captcha prevents indexing`_